Earthcore: Controversies

 In 2017, Earthcore events in three states were cancelled abruptly.
 Earthcore blamed the cancellations on what they alleged was a smear campaign by international artist Coming Soon.
 However, many of the bands countered that the cancellations were in fact because they hadn't been paid for their performances, and hadn't been given their air tickets, and so wouldn't be attending.
 The event "lost up to 32 acts" the day before the event, with the Herald Sun reporting "Many artists have posted disgruntled messages on their Facebook pages, many claiming they have not been paid and many saying their flights to Australia had not been booked".
 This included a number of the headlining acts, such as Juno Reactor, Animato and Electric Universe.
 Earthcore then alleged that many artists were paid and kept the fees and did not perform.
 In all, the Western Australia, New South Wales & Queensland events were cancelled, the Victorian event proceeded with a reduced lineup.

 A number of companies relating to the management of Earthcore have suffered from financial problems.

-Spiro Boursinos, aka Spiro Boursine, founder and main organiser of Earthcore, died on the 24th of October, 2018, leaving the future of the events unknown, including an upcoming large scale event meant to celebrate the 25th anniversary of the event.
+Spiro Boursinos, Spiro Boursine, founder and main organiser of Earthcore, died on the 24th of October, 2018, leaving the future of the events unknown, including an upcoming large scale event meant to celebrate the 25th anniversary of the event.